Hanseatic Higher Regional Court

 is at least ambiguous in the context of the reporting, namely it can also and by no means remotely be understood in the sense that criminal investigations are being conducted in three countries against persons responsible for the applicant’s group.
 After further deliberation, the Senate adheres to these considerations and refers to these statements in order to avoid repetition.

 bb.
-Whether criminal investigations are being conducted in three countries against persons responsible for the applicant’s group is a factual impression, as evidence can be taken on this.
-The applicant has made it credible that this is untrue, namely that this is only the case in Germany.
+Whether criminal investigations are being conducted in three countries against persons responsible for the applicant’s group is a factual impression, as evidence can be taken of this.
+The applicant has made a credible case that this is untrue, namely that this is only the case in Germany.
 This untrue factual allegation – or this untrue factual impression – is capable of disparaging the applicant’s public image.
 To avoid repetition, the Senate again refers to its statements in the decision of 8.11.2017 (case no. 7 W 123/17).

 c.
 The grounds for a preliminary injunction were also present.
 Since the defendants have not questioned this, the Senate refrains from making any further comments on this point.

 aa.
 In her warning letter (Annex ASt 3), the applicant stated that the criminal offense of “tax avoidance” did not exist, but that there were also no investigations into tax evasion in three countries.
 In the warning letter, she demanded the submission of a declaration to cease and desist with a penalty clause, in which the defendants were to undertake to refrain from claiming and/or having it claimed and/or disseminating and/or having it disseminated that “investigators” were investigating responsible persons of the … Group A “for tax avoidance” in three countries, as happened in the D of 25.9.2017 … under the heading “E”.
 In the statement of 9.10.2017, the applicant then argued that a ban should be issued in accordance with the principles of the “Stolpe case law” and alternatively applied for a ban on making an impression.
 The Regional Court ruled that such an impression was remote; the reader would not think of criminal investigations.
-In response to the applicant’s immediate appeal, the Senate then issued an injunction that corresponded to the original application for an injunction under I.1. i.e. as a prohibition of the assertion, dissemination etc. of the attacked text passage set in indirect speech.
-The defendants then submitted a declaration to cease and desist in which they undertook, subject to penalty, to refrain from creating the impression that persons responsible at …Group A were under criminal investigation for tax evasion in three countries (Annex AG 3); the applicant then declared this point to be settled.
+In response to the applicant’s immediate appeal, the Senate then issued a prohibition that corresponded to the original application for an injunction under item I.1, i.e. as a prohibition of the assertion, dissemination etc. of the attacked text passage set in indirect speech.
+The defendants then submitted a declaration to cease and desist in which they undertook, subject to penalty, to refrain from creating the impression that persons responsible at … Group A were under criminal investigation for tax evasion in three countries (Annex AG 3); the applicant then declared this point to be settled.

-Also with regard to the application and prohibition under I.1.
-According to these principles, the applicant is always pursuing the same request with her warning and the various versions of her application and that the Senate has issued a prohibition that corresponds to the subject matter of the dispute.
+Also with regard to the application and prohibition under I.1. it applies here according to these principles that the applicant is always pursuing the same request with her warning and the various versions of her application and that the Senate has issued a prohibition that corresponds to the subject matter of the dispute.
 In her warning, the applicant had clarified in which respect she criticized the disputed passage, namely that the criminal offense of “tax avoidance” did not exist and that there were no investigations into tax evasion in three countries.
 She thus made it clear how she understood this passage.
 In the injunction proceedings, too, the applicant has based its argument on the fact that, in any case, criminal investigations are not being conducted in three countries against persons responsible for the applicant’s group.
 The different versions of the application for injunctive relief therefore merely represented different attempts to formulate the language of her unchanged claim.

 cc.
-Contrary to the view of the defendants, this result is not contradicted by the wording of the supplementary prohibition order issued by the Senate in response to the applicant’s immediate appeal.
-As can be seen from the above, the formulation of a “version of the impression” as a prohibitory sentence is merely a substantiating element that can be included in the operative part for reasons of clarifying the direction of the prohibition; however, this does not involve a change in the subject matter of the dispute.
+Contrary to the opinion of the defendants, this result is not contradicted by the wording of the supplementary prohibition order issued by the Senate in response to the applicant’s immediate appeal.
+As can be seen from the above, the formulation of a “version of the impression” as a prohibition sentence is merely a substantiating element that can be included in the operative part for reasons of clarification of the direction of the prohibition; however, this does not involve a change in the subject matter of the dispute.
 Rather, the subject matter of the dispute remains the specifically challenged statement in the context of the incriminated reporting.
 When formulating the supplementary prohibition in the decision of 8 November 2017 (7 W 123/17), the Senate therefore saw no reason to deviate from the application that the applicant had filed and pursued further with the immediate appeal, even if the form of action of the allegation may not fit exactly linguistically if it is (in any case) an ambiguous statement.

-3. in part, however, the defendants’ appeal is successful with regard to the application under I.4. is successful.
-In the appeal instance, the defendants did not argue that the ban ultimately issued on this point – on which they submitted a final declaration – was not justified on the merits; rather, they merely raised procedural objections and in this respect objected to the first instance cost decisions.
-These objections are partially justified: The application under I.4.
-The applicant has already partially withdrawn the application under item I.4. in the first instance, so that it must be ordered to pay the proportionate costs in this respect in the first instance.
+(3) In part, however, the defendant’s appeal in relation to the application under I.4.
+Success.
+On the merits, the defendants did not argue in the appeal instance that the ban ultimately issued on this point – on which they submitted a final declaration – was not justified on the merits; rather, they merely raised procedural objections and in this respect objected to the first-instance cost decisions.
+These objections are partially justified: The applicant has already partially withdrawn the application under I.4. in the first instance, so that it must be ordered to pay the proportionate costs in this respect in the first instance.
 The defendants’ other objections to the decision on costs in relation to this application, on the other hand, are not valid.
 In detail:

 a.
-The challenge to the decision on costs in relation to the application under I.4. is not excluded in the appeal instance, nor was it excluded in the first instance.
+The challenge to the decision on costs in relation to the application under I.4. is not excluded in the appeal instance, nor was it in the first instance.
 In particular, the provision of Section 99 I ZPO did not and does not preclude a review of the decision on costs.

-The provision of Section 99 I ZPO does not block the isolated attack on costs if no complaint, appeal or revision is admissible in the main proceedings; this applies in particular if the court’s decision on the merits can only be challenged, for example, with an objection, opposition or reminder (Flockenhaus in Musielak / Voit, ZPO, 15th ed., Section 99 para.5; Zöller / Herget, ZPO, 31st ed., Section 99 para.3).
-Here, the defendants in the first instance injunction proceedings had (among other things) filed an objection to costs with regard to the application under I.4. which was therefore admissible.
-In addition, they also challenged the interim injunction (in part) on the merits; the defendants were therefore able to submit the costs decision (a fortiori) as a whole for review by the Chamber.
+The provision of Section 99 I ZPO does not block the isolated attack on costs if no complaint, appeal or revision is admissible in the main proceedings; this applies in particular if the court’s decision on the merits can only be challenged, for example, by objection, opposition or reminder (Flockenhaus in Musielak / Voit, ZPO, 15th ed., Section 99 para.5; Zöller / Herget, ZPO, 31st ed., Section 99 para.3).
+Here, the defendants had (among other things) filed an objection to costs in the first instance injunction proceedings with regard to the application under I.4, which was therefore admissible.
+In addition, they also challenged the interim injunction (in part) on the merits; as a result, the defendants were (even more so) able to submit the costs decision as a whole for review by the Chamber.

 “The purchase of J in September 2016 seems similarly curious (…).
 At the beginning of June, H resigned as auditor of J.”